colosseum-wiot/user-documentation/docs/source/architecture/colosseum_development_guide.rst

 * /dev/nvidia-uvm
 * /dev/nvidiactl

-See :doc:`GPUs <gpus_of_an_srn>` for more information on interacting with the NVIDIA GPU.
+See :doc:`GPUs </srn/gpus_of_an_srn>` for more information on interacting with the NVIDIA GPU.
 For additional information on using or the NVIDIA GPU or CUDA, see the information listed below in the References section.

 On-Board Memory
 ~~~~~~~~~~~~~